raspibolt/raspibolt/guide/bonus/Fulcrum.md

   $ ls
   ```

 * Next, we have to set up our fulcrum configurations.
-Delete all white lines you can find and copy these, we will put them all together as its easier to work with
-* I have found troubles without optimizations for raspberry pi.
+Delete all white lines you can find and copy these, we will put them all together as its easier to work with.
+I have found troubles without optimizations for raspberry pi.
 Choose either one for raspberry 4GB or 8GB depending on your hardware.

   ```sh
   $ sudo nano /data/fulcrum/fulcrum.conf